masasin/presentations/md/masasin_history.md

 # Programming
 - Experience leading, directing a small programming team
-- Always striving to maintain quality in all languages
+- Always strive to maintain quality in all languages

 ## Main Languages